okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/load-app.md

 Initialize the Sign-In Widget for your sign-in page by setting the required [configuration settings](#okta-org-app-integration-configuration-settings) for your app:
 * `clientId`: Your client ID &mdash; `${yourClientId}`
 * ` issuer`: The authorization server in your Okta org &mdash; `${yourIssuer}`
-* `useInteractionCodeFlow`: Set this option to `true` to enable Identity Engine features that use the [Interaction Code flow](/docs/concepts/interaction-code/#the-interaction-code-flow) in the embedded SIW.
+* `useInteractionCodeFlow`: Set this option to `true` to enable Identity Engine features that use the [Interaction Code flow](/docs/concepts/interaction-code/#the-interaction-code-flow) in the embedded Widget.
-* `pkce`: Set this option to `true` to enable PKCE in the SIW.
+* `pkce`: Set this option to `true` to enable PKCE in the Widget.
 This is used for SPA apps that uses the [Authentication Code with PKCE flow](/docs/guides/implement-grant-type/authcodepkce/main/).
 * `scopes`: Set the OAuth 2.0 scopes that your app requires.
 * `redirectUri`: Set your callback redirect URI.
 This value must be configured in your Okta app **Sign-in redirect URIs** and **Trusted Origins** lists.